 Exemptions are also granted for foreign nationals who need to travel through mainland Norway in order to get to/from Svalbard, or need to travel through Norway to get home, or who perform commercial transport of goods and passengers for payment.
 Exemptions are also made for holders of diplomatic or service passports as well as for military personnel and their families, and for other groups.
 The full list is available at: https://lovdata.no/dokument/SFE/forskrift/2020-03-15-293.

-Norway and Denmark have agreed to reopen their borders to allow travel between the two countries from 15 June.
+On 15 June, Norway and Denmark have agreed to reopen their borders to allow travel between the two countries.
 This means that quarantine on arrival and entry restrictions no longer apply, and Denmark is excepted from the advice against non-essential travel to all countries issued by the Ministry of Foreign Affairs.
 The easing of travel restrictions is guided by the level of infection and this will guide recommendations for travel to other Nordic countries.
 Anyone arriving in Denmark must have booked accommodation at least six nights before arrival.
 The exception is Copenhagen, where overnight stay is not allowed as it is currently considered to have a high infection rate.
 The borders with Finland, Iceland, Greenland and Svalbard also reopened on 15 June.

 From 12 June Svalbard has been opened for cruise traffic, as long as the cruise ships adhere to specific infection control guidelines.